Tom and Jerry (Van Beuren): Copyright status

-The Tom and Jerry animated short films produced by Van Beuren Studios (1931–1933) have entered the public domain in the United States.
+All cartoons in the Tom and Jerry animated short films produced by Van Beuren Studios (1931–1933) have entered the public domain in the United States.
 All were originally released during the early 1930s and therefore fell under U.S. copyright law in force at the time, which granted an initial 28‑year term followed by the option for a renewal term extending for an additional 28 years.
 Renewals were required to be filed in the 28th calendar year after publication; otherwise, the works entered the public domain at the end of that year.

-A review of the U.S. Copyright Office's Catalog of Copyright Entries renewal listings for 1958–1961 reveals that no renewals were found for any of the Van Beuren Tom and Jerry shorts.
+A review of the U.S. Copyright Office's Catalog of Copyright Entries renewal listings for 1958–1961 reveals that no renewals were done for any of the Van Beuren Tom and Jerry shorts.
 This is in unusual contrast to other Van Beuren titles (non‑animated live‑action films) that were renewed during the same period.

 Home video availability

 Several of the Van Beuren Tom and Jerry shorts have been released on home video in various collections.
-Thunderbean Animation issued a DVD set of the series in 2010, followed by an upgraded Blu‑ray edition in January 2024 sourced from the best surviving prints, including Piano Tooners from the original camera negative.
+Thunderbean Animation issued a DVD set of the series in 2010, followed by an upgraded Blu‑ray edition in January, 2024 sourced from the best surviving prints, including Piano Tooners from the original camera negative.

 Mill Creek Entertainment has included 12 of the 26 shorts across multiple compilation sets, such as Giant 600 Cartoon Collection, 150 Cartoon Classics, 100 Classic Cartoons, and 200 Classic Cartoons.
 The shorts have also appeared in themed releases including Tom Sawyer, and Other Cartoon Treasures.

 Individual titles have been issued in other collections.
 The Tuba Tooter was released on DVD in Tom and Jerry & Friends: The Tuba Tooter as part of Digiview Productions’ Cartoon Craze series, and also appeared in the 350 Classic Cartoons compilation.
 Some shorts have been restored for inclusion in volumes of the Cartoon Roots Blu‑ray series.